 Stem cells from the blood circulation are collected by means of an apheresis machine.
 The procedure takes place in a hospital with good experience in the usage of this machine.
-Blood is collected in a way similar to blood collection.
-The externally circulated blood is centrifuged in the apheresis machine, a process which allows the stem cells to be collected.
-The rest of the blood is given back to the donor.
+Blood is collected in a way similar to a blood donation.
+The collected blood is then centrifuged in the apheresis machine so the stem cells can be extracted.
+The rest of the blood is returned to the donor.
 The process lasts a few hours, and it might need to be repeated the next day to collect enough stem cells.
 Only a small fraction of the stem cells is collected, and stem cells renew within a short time.

 Is it painful or dangerous to donate stem cells?

-There is not particularly more discomfort than donating blood, and the risk is very small.
+There is not particularly more discomfort than a normal blood donation, and the risk is very small for a dangerous complication.
 Since the procedure lasts a few hours, you might get tired.
-Blood circulation and blood values are followed carefully, and the apheresis will be terminated if the donor is not feeling well.
+Blood circulation and blood values are followed carefully during the procedure, and the apheresis will be terminated if the donor is not feeling well.

 Is there any discomfort or danger related to G-CSF treatment?

 Daily injections of G-CSF is a low risk procedure.
-Almost all donors experience side effects in the form of pain in the bones.
-Many experience fatigue, and some might have a slight fever and/or headache.
+Almost all donors experience pain in the bones as a side effect.
+Many experience fatigue, and some might have a slight fever and/or a headache.
 The discomfort can be treated with paracetamol or stronger painkillers.
 The majority can attend work during G-CSF treatment, but some are away from work a few days.
 Everyone goes through an extensive health examination and information session prior to the treatment.

-A tissue type is determined by molecules on the surface of the body's cells.
-These molecules play a central role in the immune defence.
-It is generally known that there has to be blood group compatibility when a blood transfusion is conducted.
-When performing stem cell transplantation, identical tissue types are required.
+A tissue type is determined by molecules on the surface of body cells.
+These molecules are important for the immune system.
+It is established that there has to be blood group compatibility when a blood transfusion is done.
+When performing a transplantation with stem cells, tissue type compatibility is required.

-There are many million different tissue type combinations.
-It is therefore difficult to find a donor with the same tissue types as a patient.
+There are many millions of tissue type combinations.
+It is therefore difficult to find a donor with the same tissue type as a patient.
 More volunteer stem cells donors make it possible to find a donor to more patients.
+The more volunteers that join stem cell donor registries the higher the chances of finding a suitable tissue type match for a patient.
 The likelihood that you will be selected to donate stem cells is approximately 1-2 in 1,000 per year.

-Information about your name, social security number (unique personal number), gender, blood bank, blood group, some of the blood banks' standard virus and bacteriology tests, and your tissue types will be filed in the electronic data base of The Bone Marrow Donor Registry at The Institute of Immunology, Rikshospitalet.
+Information about your name, social security number (unique personal number), gender, blood bank, blood group, certain standard viral and bacterial test results, and your tissue type will be filed in the electronic data base of The Norwegian Bone Marrow Donor Registry at Oslo University Hospital.

-The Norwegian Bone Marrow Registry has concession from The Data Inspectorate.
+The Norwegian Bone Marrow Donor Registry has a concession from The Norwegian Data Protection Authority (Datatilsynet).
 Your rights are described and protected by the Personal Health Data Filing System Act (Helseregisterloven) and the Personal Data Act (Personopplysningsloven).

-Medical and practical information with relevance for a possible donation, and which is recovered during work up of you as a potential donor, may also be filed.
-The information is treated confidentially by the personnel with professional secrecy.
+Medical and practical information with relevance for a possible donation, and which is obtained during a work up of you as a potential donor, may also be filed.
+The information is treated confidentially by the personnel with a duty of confidentiality.

 To allow as many patients as possible to be stem cell transplanted, we need many thousand donors in Norway.
-We have an extensive collaboration with bone marrow donor registries all over the world, and we have therefore access to millions of donors.
+We collaborate extensively with stem cell donor registries all over the world and we have therefore access to millions of donors.
 We are at the same time providing donors for patients in other countries.

-- The Bone Marrow Donor Registry was established in 1990.
-Bone marrow donation was the only alternative at that time – therefore the name.
-Later, the possibility to donate stem cells collected from the blood has become an alternative for bone marrow donation.
+The Norwegian Bone Marrow Donor Registry was established in 1990.
+Bone marrow donation was the only alternative at that time, hence the name.
+The possibility to donate stem cells collected from blood has later become an alternative for donation.

-- The Bone Marrow Donor Registry is a result of collaboration between all blood banks in Norway and Iceland and the Department of Immunology and transfusion medicine at Oslo University Hospital.
+The Norwegian Bone Marrow Donor Registry is the result of collaboration between all blood banks in Norway and Iceland, the Department of Immunology and other entities at Oslo University Hospital.